Benefits of Single Leg Exercises

 • From standing, take a big step out the side and bend at the knee while keeping the other leg straight.

-• Push off the lateral foot to return to center.
+• Push off the lateral foot to return to the center.
 Make sure your knee tracks over your toes.

 • Repeat all reps on one side before switching.
 Grab dumbbells to make it more challenging.